EAGLE INNOVATIONS, LLC

 new line of products that could continue to grow.
 (A non-industrial product must solve a significant

-problem in a very large market to be of interest; do not send any retail products.)
+problem in a very large market to be of interest; a contractor's tool for instance.)

 Together we can design and build your machine or mechanism, have it manufactured and